onefastsnail/hello-wordpress-docker-circleci/README.md

 ## Docker

-On development i currently use Docker Composer to orchestrate the containers, on production currently just a simple container, could be done with Ansible also i guess.
+On development i currently use Docker Compose to orchestrate the containers, on production currently just a simple container, could be done with Ansible or a simple bash script also i guess.

 As mount bindings overrule the directory the mount points too, in development we can simply mount our code, and in production the code is copied in.